Redesign Small Organisations for Agility, Productivity and Continuous Innovation

 - A company’s participant is eligible for a subsidy when their Social Insurance and Industrial Training contributions have been settled in full by the time of registration/seminar.
 In case of ineligibility/disqualification, the company will be invoiced the full amount per participant.

-- A company’s participant is eligible for a subsidy if he/she completes an obligatory attendance of 75% or more (both during seminar and company visit).
+- A company’s participant is eligible for a subsidy if he/she completes an obligatory attendance of 75% during seminar and 100% on the company visit.
 In case of failure to complete the attendance, the company will be invoiced the full amount, per participant.

 Cancellation and Substitution Policy